Food & Nutritional Sciences: Master of Science

 - Select “Apply Online”

 Select Graduate Admission Application; complete application and submit online.
-Application fee of $55.00 is due when submitting the online application.
+Starting Fall 2020 application fee will be $70.00 that is due when submitting the online application.

 - Send one complete set of official transcripts from all colleges/universities attended to : Graduate Admissions, California State University, Fresno, 5150 N. Maple Avenue M/S JA57, Fresno, CA 93740-8026